Great

 Personality

 As a child she was sickly and of poor health.
-From an early age she experienced visions which deeply affected her.
-Some modern theories attribute these to intense migraine attacks.
+From an

-In later life she was very dynamic and had a prolific output of work.
+In later life she was very dynamic and had a prolific

 She became a celebrity and her advice was sought by the rich and powerful as well as by common folk.